-For example, if you already feel like you are eating very little, cutting 500 calories from your diet might be extremely difficult for you.
+For example, if you already feel like you are eating very little, cutting 500 calories from your meal plan might be extremely difficult for you.
 You can make up the bulk of your caloric reduction by increasing the energy you expend throughout the day.

 You could also go the alternate route.

-If you think you can the bulk of your calories from your diet without with a small increase in the exercise you already do, that’s also an option.
+If you think you can the bulk of your calories from your meal plan without with a small increase in the exercise you already do, that’s also an option.